dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 The self-contained deployment is the worst.
 It has roughly doubled in size—it is 90MB larger!
 And for absolutely no change in behaviour.
 I compiled exactly the same code for the last two columns, it's just that in the 18362 column I chose a target runtime that would prevent Rx from trying to offer the Windows Forms and WPF support that I'm not using.

-What's happened here is that because Rx has insisted on providing its Windows Forms and WPF support, the .NET SDK has had to include all of the .NET runtime library components that constitute Windows Forms and WPF, and those are large!
+What's happened here is that because Rx has insisted on providing its Windows Forms and WPF support, the .NET SDK has had to include all of the .NET runtime library components that constitute Windows Forms and WPF, and those are large.
 That's where that extra 90MB comes from: a complete copy of TWO user interface frameworks, and my application isn't using either of them!

 The self-contained trimmed version did a little better.
 It was able to work out that there was a whole load of code I wasn't using.
 But there's a limit to its abilities.
 The trimmer is apparently not able to work out that I wasn't using Windows Forms or WPF at all, so the deployment is still over 47MB larger.
 Or to put it another way, comparing it with the other two columns in that row we can see that the deployment is about 3.5x the size that it needs to be!